 Cities also need to follow DEED guidance on reopening measures, including requiring employees who provide food and drink service to wear masks.

 A6.
-Bars and restaurants can serve food and liquor for consumption on premises in designated outdoor seating and indoors.
-Alcoholic beverages and consumption is allowed on the greens and golf course.
-The sale of alcoholic beverages is also permitted from the establishments’ beer or golf carts, in accordance with the establishment’s COVID-19 preparedness plan.
+Alcoholic beverages and consumption may be allowed on the greens and golf course.
+The sale of alcoholic beverages may also be permitted from the establishment’s beer or golf carts, in accordance with the establishment’s COVID-19 preparedness plan.

 Q7.
 Do bars and restaurants need to get additional licenses, fees, or approvals to sell food outdoors (if they don’t normally sell outside)?